spiccolroaz/air2stream/readme.txt

 - Piccolroaz S. (2016), Prediction of lake surface temperature using the air2water model: guidelines, challenges, and future perspectives, Advances in Oceanography and Limnology, 7:36-50, DOI: http://dx.doi.org/10.4081/aiol.2016.5791

 -----------------------------------------------------------------------------------------------------------------------------------------
+!!!!!!!!!!!!!!!
+IMPORTANT NOTE: do not change the encoding of input files.
+They must be ANSI text files.
+UTF-8 encoded files cannot be read.
+I suggest using a simple text editor as Notepad++.
+!!!!!!!!!!!!!!!

 How to use air2stream